Online Privacy Statement

 How can I access and amend my personal information?

-You have certain rights under the Freedom of Information Act 1989, Privacy and Personal Information Protection Act 1998 and Health Records and Information Privacy Act 2002 to access and amend personal information held by us about you.
+You have certain rights under the Government Information (Public Access) Act 2009, Privacy and Personal Information Protection Act 1998 and Health Records and Information Privacy Act 2002 to access and amend personal information held by us about you.

 All enquiries about the application of the above legislation should be made to the contact details below.